codinggambit/my_polite_inquiries/_posts/Program Management/2023-03-25-new-blog-post.md

 ---

-Best practices for effective UAT
+Best practices for effective UAT (User Acceptance Testing)

 In order to achieve these goals, UAT needs to be conducted thoughtfully.
 These best practices can help you administer effective UAT: